Learn to create a sound and effective business plan- give your business the best start!

 Running a business, starting a small business, or starting a company: all require proper planning if you want to avoid, or at least minimize failure.

-Get the tools you need to avoid wasting very significant amounts of time and money.
+Get the tools you need to avoid wasting very significant amounts of time and money and get your business humming the way you want it to.

 There are 11 lessons in this course: